aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## How to Run

-The default mode it to simply train over the small dataset with intentional overfitting.
+The default mode it to simply train over the small dataset with intentional overfitting (no jitter in the input data).

 ```
 python3 classify.py
 ```
+The training yields the decision boundary plot, `Known-Overfit.png`.

 To jitter the inputs: